shaunstanislauslau/botpress/src/ghost-content/README.md

 You need to call this method **once** for each use-case (like it's called once in the Content Manager).

 The `rootFolder` is the entry point under which all the files we care about (in this specifc use-case) are located.
 The files can be nested arbitrary.
-The folder is _relative to the bot root directory_, also know as `projectLocation` (the directory where the `botfile.js` is located).
+The folder is _relative to the bot root directory_, also know as `projectLocation`.
 The folder must exist before calling this method.

 The `filesGlob` is a [glob](https://www.npmjs.com/package/glob) to indicate which files we want to be tracked by the Ghost Manager.
 Only files matching this glob will be affected.